-The financial statements were approved by the Board of Directors on February 21, 2024.
+The financial statements were approved by the Company's board of directors on February 20, 2025.

 3. APPLICATION OF NEW, AMENDED AND REVISED STANDARDS AND INTERPRETATIONS a.
-Initial application of the amendments to the International Financial Reporting Standards (IFRS), International (IAS), IFRIC Interpretations (IFRIC), and SIC Interpretations (SIC) (collectively, the "IFRS Accounting Standards") endorsed and issued into effect by the Financial Supervisory Commission (FSC)
+Initial application of the amendments to the International Financial Reporting Standards (IFRS), International Accounting Standards (IAS), IFRIC Interpretations (IFRIC), and SIC Interpretations (SIC) (collectively, the "IFRS Accounting Standards") endorsed and issued into effect by the Financial Supervisory Commission (FSC)

-The initial application of the amendments to the IFRS Accounting Standards endorsed and issued into effect by the FSC did not have a significant effect on the Company's accounting policies.
+The initial application of the IFRS Accounting Standards endorsed and issued into effect by the FSC did not have a material impact on the Company's accounting policies.

 b.
-The IFRS Accounting Standards endorsed by the FSC for application starting from 2024 c.
-New IFRS Accounting Standards in issue but not yet endorsed and issued into effect by the FSC
+The IFRS Accounting Standards endorsed by the FSC for application starting from 2025